Esme, her new cheese headed friends and her massive chocolate prize.

-“For some reason, wearing these clothes, I feel older and taller.
+“For some reason, wearing these clothes and this tie from the John Henric tie collection, I feel older and taller.
 Did you ever feel that way, Mama, when you were nine?”

 A humble look at the evening of our thirteenth wedding anniversary.
 Robin Hood on tv for me, Legos and a 9 year old’s art strewn about, and Peter working on a fussy soldering project in the dining room.
 It is not a year of extravagant celebrations this year, and that is perfectly okay with us.

 Building friendships, one see saw at a time.

 While on our Church Retreat this weekend a number of us hiked up Belknap Mountain.
 A great way to spend a morning in fellowship and fun!